 Insurance-wary drivers have two alternatives to dealing with a big insurer.
-They can file a surety bond or they can deposit cash, securities or trust funds worth $40,000 with the state treasurer.
+They can file a surety bond or they can deposit cash, securities, or trust funds worth $40,000 with the state treasurer.
 Afterward, they'll need to bring their receipt to the BMV.

-Like other drivers, they'll still have to show proof of financial responsibility in case of an accident, but unlike other drivers, they won't be able to expand their coverage for comprehensive and collision coverage.
+Like other drivers, they'll still have to show proof of financial responsibility in case of an accident, but unlike other drivers, they may not be able to expand their coverage for comprehensive and collision coverage.
 Nor will they be immune to paying even more should they be at fault in a catastrophic accident.

 What Happens If You Drive Without Car Insurance in Indiana?

 Jenifer Groth of the Indiana Department of Insurance says there's a reason why the state is cracking down on drivers who don't have the proper coverage.
 "Uninsured drivers may cause damages which they are unable to respond to," she says, which means everyone else ends up paying the bill.